starkindustries/laptop-hacking-coffee/CryptographySteganography/NosyNeighbor/README.md

 q = 00FA41E961682 ...
 ```

 Recall that the attacker's key was created with the same modulus as the neighbor's.
-Verify that the two are in fact they are the same:
+Verify that the two are the same:
 ```
 neighbor's public key modulus:   d341b29a107d28622bc446cc6245b22a15c606 ...
 attacker's private key modulus:  D341B29A107D28622BC446CC6245B22A15C606 ...